Follow the step by step process or choose what situation that best describes you:

 Accreditation

 Your undergraduate college or university must be accredited by a national or regional accreditation agency recognized by the U.S. Department of Education.
-ABA-approved law schools demand that your undergraduate degree come from such an accredited institution.
+ABA-approved law schools demand that your undergraduate degree comes from such an accredited institution.

 Requirements and Standards

 Because schools do not have a major called “Pre-Law,” there is not a standardized major or course of study that you should take to prepare for law school.
 You should take courses that personally interest you, improve your analytical ability, and help to hone your oral communication and writing skills.
-Coursework that you should take as a pre-law student includes political science, government, philosophy, mathematics, English, computers and human behavior.
+Coursework that you should take as a pre-law student includes political science, government, philosophy, mathematics, English, computers, and human behavior.

 Degree Options